OneMoreSummer/academic-kickstart/content/post/68-guns-no-not-the-alarm-but-england-test-players-with-50-caps/index.md

 **Conclusions**

-Within the top 10% of English Test cricketers (by caps) there appears to be a linear relationship by Birth Quarter with representation increasing Q1-> Q4.
+Within the top 10% of male English Test cricketers (by caps) there appears to be a linear relationship by Birth Quarter with representation increasing Q1-> Q4.

 This is emphasised within the top 5% of players by caps and within the batter and bowler cohorts.
 Q2, Q3 & Q4 batters perform well.
 Q4 and to a lesser extent Q1 bowlers perform well.